I’m on a Coffee Detox. I’ve done something I never before thought I’d even consider doing. I’ve cut my coffee addiction in half.

 I honestly used to look with suspicious eyes on people who don’t drink coffee.
 How can you possibly wake up in the morning and not think of coffee?

 Never once did I blame the coffee for these issues.
-You simply assume that there is a natural reason for these somewhat small daily struggles, such as lack of vitamins, hydration or maybe it’s because I’m not eating the right foods etc
+You simply assume that there is a natural reason for these somewhat small daily struggles, such as lack of vitamins, hydration or maybe it’s because I’m not eating the right foods, etc.

-Only when someone mentioned that a hormone or thyroid imbalance could cause these symptoms did I read up about the effects of coffee, because it’s pretty much the first thing that appears when you google above problems.
-That’s when I saw a link and I decided to cut coffee from 3-4 a day to 0-1 a day.
+Only when someone mentioned that a hormone or thyroid imbalance could cause these symptoms did I read up on the effects of coffee, because it’s pretty much the first thing that appears when you google above problems.
+That’s when I saw a link and decided to cut coffee from 3-4 a day to 0-1 a day.

-I suddenly found myself knocked out on the sofa at 3pm, beyond tired, major headaches and a really shi**y mood.
-After the first week however, everything felt so much better.
-It’s now been over a month and I’m still amazed by the fact that I’m feeling awake, I’m alert, the fog has left my brain and I sleep better which means I wake up less tired.
-The afternoons are also fine, my skin is better and my mood is more stable.
+I suddenly found myself knocked out on the sofa at 3 pm, beyond tired, major headaches, and a shi**y mood.
+After the first week, however, everything felt so much better.
+It’s now been over a month, and I’m still amazed that I’m feeling awake, I’m alert, the fog has left my brain.
+I sleep better, which means I wake up less tired.
+The afternoons are also fine, my skin is better, and my mood is more stable.
 And no, I don’t miss it.
-I do take a small cup around 10ish, just out of habit, but never in the afternoon and I never exceed more than one.
-The thing is, if you do stop and you do experience the withdrawal symptoms, it means that you are addicted.
-It means that you are depending on a substance to keep you going through the day.
+I do take a small cup around 10ish, just out of habit, but never in the afternoon, and I never exceed more than one.
+If you do stop and you experience the withdrawal symptoms, it means that you are addicted.
+It means that you depend on a substance to keep you going through the day.
 Even if that doesn’t bother you, it’s a good thing to try out, if only to challenge yourself.
-I promise, if you can just get past that first tough week, you will without a doubt notice a positive over-all change!
+I promise, if you can get past that first tough week, you will, without a doubt, notice a positive over-all change!

 Read here about the benefits of coffee detox